- Am I eligible for the Owen Connolly Bursary?

 Also, you must demonstrate your financial need, your Irish ancestry, and that you intend to continue your membership in the Roman Catholic Church.

-- How do I show that I am an Irish ancestor?
+- How do I show that I have an Irish ancestor?

 - To prove that you are of Irish ancestry, you must provide the name of an ancestor on who was born in Ireland on the 'Irish Ancestry' section of the application.
 This may include your parents, your grandparents, or your great-grandparents.
 If you have an Irish ancestor further back than a great-grandparent, please contact the Connolly estate at firstname.lastname@example.org to confirm eligibility.